Malted Chocolate Chip Cookies

 Malted chocolate chip cookies are pretty darn irresistible.
 Grab a glass of milk and go to town!

 To try to pull a fast one on him this time, I went for a subtle malt flavor in these cookies.
-I adore drinking a chocolate malted milkshake so I wanted to bring that malted milk flavor into the classic chocolate chip cookies.
-I love the combination of the malt flavor with the chocolate.
+I just love drinking a chocolate malted milkshake so I wanted to bring that malted milk flavor into the classic chocolate chip cookies.
+Don’t you love the combination of the malt flavor and chocolate?
 It’s a match made in cookie heaven.

 It’s a match made in milkshake heaven too, but that’s a different conversation for a different day.
 Unless you can have both the cookie and the milkshake.
 Then do that.
 Definitely do that.

-I love a flatter, chewy cookie but if you like a thicker cookie, you can increase the flour content slightly – try 1/2 cup more flour for a thicker cookie.
+I like a flatter, chewy cookie but if you like a thicker cookie, you can increase the flour content slightly – try 1/2 cup more flour or quick oats for a thicker cookie.
 If you’re looking to go a different route entirely, try these insanely easy Cool Whip cookies!

 Grab a glass of milk and enjoy!